Trevor Noah: Is The GOP's Tax Plan Just A Cash Cow For Trump?

-After finding out that President Donald Trump possibly stands to financially benefit personally in several ways from the new plan, Noah asked whether it was just “a cash cow for Trump?”
+After finding out that President Donald Trump may stand to financially benefit personally in several ways from the new plan, Noah asked whether it was just “a cash cow for Trump?”

-“I’m starting to wonder if the only reason he ran for president was to lower his own taxes,” he added.
+“I’m starting to wonder if the only reason he ran for president was to lower his own taxes,” Noah added.
 The comedian then suggested there may be a silver lining, however, should Congress end up passing the measures.

 “Because it means he might resign the second he signs this thing into law,” Noah joked.
 “He might just be like, ‘And, done.
 O.K., that’s it for me, America.
 You’ve been great.
 Good luck with North Korea.
 I’m out.
 Bye bye!’”